Petal, Mississippi: History

 The first postmaster of Petal was Irving A. Polk.
 The post office was established in 1903 and was named after the daughter of a first settler.
 It is the only city in the U.S. with this name.

-Petal separated from the city of Hattiesburg on April 4, 1974.
+Petal incorporated on April 5, 1974.
 Petal was a community filled with farmers.
 This is slowly changing with new businesses coming into the city.

 The International Checker Hall of Fame was located in Petal until September 29, 2007, when 20000 sqft of the 35000 sqft building caught fire.

 Petal was extensively damaged by an EF3 tornado on January 21, 2017.

 Geography

 As of the 2010 census, the city had a total area of 44.4 sqkm, of which 43.7 sqkm was land and 0.7 sqkm, or 1.62%, was water.
 The city's area had increased by nearly 75% since 2000, following an annexation effort approved in 2002.
-Major sub-communities as of the annex are Macedonia, Barrontown, Sunrise, and Leeville.
+Major sub-communities as of the annex are Macedonia, Barrontown, Carterville, Sunrise, and Leeville.
 The Harvey community (currently downtown Petal) hosts city departments.